 For more information on the #Tobacco21 conference please see here.

-Majority favour increasing the legal age to buy tobacco to 21Read More
+New RCPI report calls for legal age to buy tobacco products to be increased to 21Read More

 Report shows that less than 20 percent of children and teenagers with disabilities are getting enough physical activity.Read More

 The Irish Heart Foundation's pre-Budget submission 2023Read More